swiftlang/swift-evolution/proposals/0327-actor-initializers.md

 For example, if `pid` is an actor-isolated stored property, then the access `p.pid.reset()` only protects the access of `pid` from `p`, and not the call to `reset` afterwards.
 Thus, for value types (enums and structs), global-actor isolation on stored properties serves virtually no use: mutations of stored properties in value types can never race (due to copy-on-write semantics).

-The [Global actors proposal](se316) explicitly excludes actor types from having stored properties that are global-actor isolated.
+The [global actors](0316-global-actors.md) proposal explicitly excludes actor types from having stored properties that are global-actor isolated.
 The only nominal type left in Swift to consider are classes.
 For a class, the benefit of global-actor isolated stored properties is to prevent races during an access.
 But, because a `deinit` cannot be made `async`, and it is undefined behavior for a class value's lifetime to extend beyond the invocation of a `deinit`, there would be no way to access the stored property during a `deinit`.

 In summary, the most straightforward solution to the problems described earlier is: global-actor isolation should not apply to the stored properties appearing within _any_ nominal type.

 ### Problem 3: Initializer Delegation